 Yoga: My History

-Years later, after many frustrations in finding community, I discovered a studio and a set of teachers whose knowledge and compassion inspired me to take my practice to a new level.
+Years later, after many frustrations in finding community, I discovered a space and a set of teachers whose knowledge and compassion inspired me to take my practice to a new level.
 They were honest and strong, and while I struggled with the physical practice for some time, I finally began to cherish my moments on the mat.
 Although I still struggle, the strength I found moved both inwards and outwards.
 I began to feel more like myself than I ever had, and also began to cultivate a mediation practice.
 The discoveries I made caused me to rethink my path, and liberated me to follow the true song of my heart.

 It was only through the practice of yoga and meditation that I was able to truly see what is important to me about this life; the communion of souls that is our world.
 While the asanas support a healthy body, the internal practice of loving kindness has become the aim of my personal progress.
 Uniting the physical, intellectual, and emotional selves is a guiding force for my teaching.
 Through mindfulness of one’s self, we can cultivate love for all.